Byron/gitoxide/cargo-features.md

 ### git-transport

-By default, all IO related capabilities will use async IO traits from `futures-io`.
+By default, all IO related capabilities will be missing unless one of the following is chosen.

+* _mutually exclusive_
+  * If both are present, _blocking-io_ is chosen.
   * **blocking-io**
-  If set, all IO will become blocking.
+    * If set, all IO will become blocking.
 The same types will be used preventing side-by-side usage of blocking and non-blocking IO
+  * **async-io**
+    * Implement IO traits from `futures-io`

 ### git-transport